 More specifically, one of our guests on that private tour asked me, “Where did Bob Newhart work?”
 Well the answer is 430 N. Michigan Ave.
+We visit the guts of this building on the Historic Chicago Walking Bar Tour.
 Nowadays this address is known as the Realtor Building, about which we’ve been hearing a good deal recently.
 It seems they’re planning to tear down the fictional office building of Chicago’s favorite therapist in favor of the architecture of a more elaborate spire.

 In addition to this downtown office building, Bob Newhart’s character’s Edgewater apartment building still stands, and there’s a monument to his television legacy at Navy Pier’s sculpture garden.
 The Chicago native was born in Oak Park and raised in the Austin neighborhood, so it’s easy to see why he is so celebrated around town.

 Not Actually Filmed in Chicago